Stetcha/ObjectDetection/README.md

 ### Library used are: opencv and tkinter and make sure to install them.
 ### If you are using python2 just do:
-*For opencv: pip install opencv-python
+* For opencv: pip install opencv-python
-*For tkinter: pip install tk
+* For tkinter: pip install tk

 ### If you are using python3 just do:
-*For opencv: pip3 install opencv-python
+* For opencv: pip3 install opencv-python
-*For tkinter: pip3 install tk
+* For tkinter: pip3 install tk

-##To start the program: just run startup.py
+## To start the program: just run startup.py and can use images on 'images folder' for practical purpose